Did you enjoy the video? Check out the LABAP VIP course that will help turn you into an auto body and paint pro, from home!

 However, you have to look for an air compressor with at least a 15-18 CFM at 90 PSI.
 That’s what I recommend.

 It’s Tony from LearnAutoBodyAndPaint.
-I hope you enjoyed this video and the information I gave you.
+I hope you enjoyed this video entitled Picking YOUR Air Compressor For Automotive Painting – DIY Garage or Shop Air Compressors and hoping you’d benefit from the information I gave you.
 If you want to check out good quality spray guns at crazy inexpensive prices, grab your Atom Spray Gun on Zoolaa now.

 Go ahead and get started with your own custom projects!
 Download the FREE 85-Page Auto Body And Paint Manual and also check out the LearnAutoBodyAndPaint VIP Program to get complete and comprehensive training on auto body work and paint.